Theerapong/Terraform-and-AWS-EC2/README.md

 This is a test from LinkedIn Learning Coursework

-It might have some ex-confidential information which not works anymore.
+It might have some confidential information which not works anymore.